Pennsylvania Farm Show Complex & Expo Center: 20th century

 In 1921, the State Fair Commission was created to find a site for a new venue to house the increasingly popular Pennsylvania Farm Show, but was replaced in 1927 with the State Farm Products Show Commission.
 This commission would approve the 40-acre tract north of Harrisburg and later the design by Lawrie & Green for the initial building, with ground being broken by October 31, 1930.

 During World War II, the building was used as a training center for the New Cumberland Air Command, with mechanics bays under the North Hall.

 The Pennsylvania Farm Show Complex & Expo Center hosted the Harrisburg Heat of the Major Indoor Soccer League from 1991–2003, and the Harrisburg Hammerheads of the Continental Basketball Association from 1994-1995.

 21st century

+A $76 million expansion and renovation began in 2001.
+New buildings including the Exposition Hall, Equine Arena, and Equine Barn as well as a new entrance to the Large Arena and a new off-site parking area were constructed, expanding the exhibit space to almost one million square feet.

 Indoor/arena football

 In 2009, the Pennsylvania Farm Show Complex & Expo Center began hosting the Harrisburg Stampede of the American Indoor Football Association, continuing to do so until 2013 after which the team joined the Professional Indoor Football League and moved to the Giant Center in nearby Hershey.
 The Central Penn Capitals played at the Expo Center as a member of American Indoor Football in 2016.
 The Stampede returned to play in 2024, but folded after briefly joining the National Arena League.
-The Pennsylvania Union will begin play at the venue in 2027 after joining the AIF.